-Now as the country moves forward in 2021, as Black history is recognized as American history, we renew our collective commitment to lifting up the stories of Black movement makers and culture creators who define our world.
+Black history is American history, and we renew our collective commitment to lifting up the stories of Black movement makers and culture creators who define our world.
 February signifies history, heritage and the future, and WORLD celebrates the month through the stories of leaders, artists, and everyday individuals making waves big, small and extraordinary.

 Watch films from America ReFramed, Local, USA, Stories from the Stage, AfroPoP: The Ultimate Cultural Exchange, Independent Lens, Reel South and much more on your local WORLD Channel (check your local listings), worldchannel.org and the PBS app.